m-anasnasir/prodigy-website-preview/README.md

 ## Installation
 No installation required for preview.

-## For development:
-Clone the repo.
-Install dependencies (if any): npm install (assuming Node.js setup).
-Run locally: npm start.

 ## Contributing
 Feel free to fork this repo and submit pull requests for improvements.
 Contact